-- Are people from diverse backgrounds being treated fairly in terms of hiring, promotions, pay raises, or bonuses?
+- Are people from diverse backgrounds fairly treated in terms of hiring, promotions, pay raises, or bonuses?

-- Do you have formalities like dress codes that make sense for your industry while also being sensitive to religious beliefs?
+- Do you have formalities like dress codes that make sense for your industry but is also sensitive to religious beliefs?

 - Do you have policies against harassment so staff can work in a comfortable environment free from violence or discrimination?